 Between us, Amber and I are raising three elementary-middle school sons.
 We counter our very busy professional lives with weekends and evenings of martial arts, soccer, homework, and play dates.
 For anthropologists, the right way to raise our children is always a challenging and interesting proposition.
 Anyone who has spent time in the field knows that kids can turn our great when raised under very different cultural rules than the prevailing ones we live with in Tempe, Arizona.
 Consider the young Ituri Forest kids who ran around with machetes as toddlers and the Inuit kids that breastfeed until six or seven years of age – and turned out to be delightful, civic-minded, psychologically balanced, and fully employed adults.
 Viewed in cross-cultural perspective, American society is very coddling of children.
 We helicopter like mad.
 There’s two good books by anthropologists that give you all you need to put our obsessive parenting in perspective: The Anthropology of Childhood: Cherubs, Chattel, Changelings by David F. Lancy and the Levines’ Do Parent’s Matter (2016).
-You can hear the latter talk about why American parents really just need to relax here.
+You can hear the latter talk about why American parents really just need to RELAX here.

 But, relaxed parenting or not, one of the most challenging aspects of daily life for many young boys in US is the middle school classroom.
-For hours ever day, kids are expected to sit still, listen, focus, and complete sequential tasks.
+For hours every day, kids are expected to sit still, listen, focus, and complete sequential tasks.
 For many boys, this is not easy.
 But the rules of our schools demands the behaviors, and kids who don’t follow them will usually end up failing academically and/or unpopular with teachers and their peers.
 To deal with the extreme consequences of hyperactivity and inattention, many American kids end up on prescribed psychoactive drugs like Ritalin and Adderall.
-Around 11 percent of US kids have ADHD (Attention deficit hyperactivity disorder) diagnoses, the majority boys.
+Around 11 percent of US kids have ADHD (Attention Deficit Hyperactivity Disorder) diagnoses, the majority boys.
 This is the highest rate in the world.
 The characteristic behaviors of ADHD include fidgeting, easily distracted, “running about as driven by a motor,” and not following social rules.

 Conditions with vague etiologies and symptoms thought to be under individual control, just like ADHD, tend to be stigma-magnets.
 Parents face courtesy stigma for their kids’s behaviors.
 ADHD-associated behavior is often seen as some product of poor parenting: too much sugar, too many video games, too little discipline.
-For parents, the AHDH diagnosis can be de-stigmatizing and a huge relief (“it wasnt us!”).
+For parents, the ADHD diagnosis can be de-stigmatizing and a huge relief (“it wasnt us!”).
 But it’s different for kids.
 Both the behaviors, and people knowing they are medicated, lead to kids being stigmatized, and hence being rejected, feeling rejected, and ultimately to lower self-esteem.

 All this brings up the very important question: what exactly is “normal” boy behavior?
 If a good chunk of boys need to be medicated to behave “normally,” be socially acceptable, and avoid stigma, what is going on?